cym13/cym13.github.io/source/internal_penetration_tests.rst

 Ok, so you're somehow on the internal network.
 Could be the Wi-Fi, a VPN, a dangling RJ45...
 What matters is that your shell's waiting and your customer knows that you're there.
-These techniques absolutely do not care about being discreet so if you were looking for a practical black hat handbook you'd better get back on IRC make some friends.
+These techniques absolutely do not care about being stealthy so if you were looking for a practical black hat handbook you'd better get back on IRC make some friends.
 On the other hand, contrary to a black hat, we don't have months to carefully auscultate the network so we'll go for the fastest.

 .. image:: ../image/chibi_mahou.png
     :width: 40%